For urgent consular assistance call

 If you're concerned about the levels of air pollution:

 If you're seriously ill or injured, you may be evacuated to a place with better facilities.
-Medical evacuation can be very expensive and lead times to arrange medevacs are increasing as the health care system comes under further stress.
+Medical evacuation can be very expensive with long lead times.

 Medical tourism has become more common in India, including for: